 Show All Answers

-At this time, the Pfizer vaccine is only authorized for individuals 12 years and older and the Moderna vaccine is authorized for those 18 and older.
+At this time, only the Pfizer vaccine is authorized for individuals 12 years and older.
+The Moderna vaccine is authorized for those 18 and older.
 Trials have begun to include children under the age of 12.

 mRNA vaccines are a new, but not unknown, type of vaccine to protect against infectious diseases.
 Instead of using an inactivated germ, mRNA vaccines teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

 Cancer research has used mRNA to trigger the immune system to target specific cancer cells.